AdobeDocs/audience-manager.en/help/using/features/destinations/people-based-destinations-workflow-authenticated.md

 # Workflow C - Personalization Based on Authenticated Activity Combined with Offline Data {#workflow-c}

+>[!IMPORTANT]
+>This article contains product documentation meant to guide you through the setup and usage of this feature.
+Nothing contained herein is legal advice.
+Please consult your own legal counsel for legal guidance.

 This page includes step-by-step guidance on how to combine offline [!DNL CRM] data with real-time behavioral data for authenticated users to create audience segments, then send these audience segments to [!DNL People-Based Destinations].

 ## Step 1 - Configure Data Source Settings {#configure-data-source-settings}